ridabayi/ridabayi/README.md

 <h1 align="center">Hi 👋, I'm Rida</h1>
-<h3 align="center">I am a dedicated and passionate Data Scientist with a biomedical engineering and signal processing background.
-Skilled in developing and implementing algorithms for medical imaging analysis, healthcare data processing, machine and deep learning model creation.
-Proficient in Python, with expertise in libraries/frameworks such as Pandas, Numpy, Scikit-learn, TensorFlow, and PyTorch.
-Experienced in DevOps tools like Docker and Git, with knowledge of cloud platforms like AWS.</h3>
+<h3 align="center">I am a dedicated and passionate Data Scientist committed to leveraging data-driven insights to solve complex problems across various domains.
+My expertise lies in developing and implementing algorithms for medical imaging analysis, healthcare data processing, and creating machine and deep learning models.
+Proficient in Python, I have a strong command of libraries/frameworks such as Pandas, Numpy, Scikit-learn, TensorFlow, and PyTorch.
+Additionally, I have hands-on experience with DevOps tools like Docker and Git, along with knowledge of cloud platforms such as AWS.</h3>

 - 🌱 I’m currently learning **Alx Software Engineering**